-Like good health and youth, most of us take a thick head of hair for granted -- that is, until it is gone.
-For many people, hair transplant procedures can help bring back the appearance of a full -- or, at least, fuller -- head of hair.
+Like good health and youth, most of us take our locks for granted -- that is, until they're gone.
+For many people, a hair transplant can help bring back what looks like a full -- or at least a fuller -- head of hair.

 What Is a Hair Transplant?

 It's a type of surgery that moves hair you already have to fill an area with thin or no hair.
 Doctors have been doing these transplants in the U.S. since the 1950s, but techniques have changed a lot in recent years.